 Eddie Redmayne at the Planet Omega exhibition opening in Shanghai.
 (Image: Omega)

 The Planet Omega Exhibition

 The Planet Omega exhibition is currently installed at Shanghai’s Power Station of Art, and showcases both vintage and modern timepieces, alongside displays that demonstrate the “diverse histories, passions, and partnerships that set Omega apart.”

 “I have always described Omega as a truly aspirational brand,” Aeschliman said at the opening.
 “This exhibition shows you exactly why.
-It covers all of the varied areas that Omega has influenced, from space exploration to the Olympic Games, and I think everyone will be able to see the unique impact our watches have had.”
+It covers all of the varied areas that Omega has influenced, from space exploration (how could one forget the iconic Omega Speedmaster) to the Olympic Games, and I think everyone will be able to see the unique impact our watches have had.”

 Eddie Redmayne has been an Omega brand ambassador since 2015.
 (Image: Omega)

 Redmayne, who became part of the Omega family in 2015, then added, “In just four years with Omega, I’ve been so impressed by the diversity of the brand.
 Their qualities of style, reliability, and precision have had such a wide-ranging importance throughout the world.
 It’s great to see everything come together in one exhibition.
 As an actor, I love stories and Omega certainly has many extraordinary stories to tell.”